Written by Ari Parker — Updated: Wednesday, July 20, 2022

 Medicare is confusing!
 Each plan has different premiums and many plans have different benefits, prescription costs, and networks of healthcare providers.
 It is hard to compare the benefits of each plan and understand the trade-offs.
 That’s why many people use a Medicare advisor, agent, or broker to help choose coverage.
 Insurance companies are prohibited from charging a different premium if you use an agent instead of purchasing directly from the carrier.

 But how do you choose a Medicare advisor?
-Here you are the five most important questions we recommend asking when choosing to work with a Medicare advisor.
+Here are the five most important questions we recommend asking when choosing to work with a Medicare advisor.

 1. Does the advisor search every single Medicare plan in your area?